FYFTA is now the Teaching Excellence Academy (TEA)

 Passport to Great Teaching Requirements

-- Attend 5 out of 6 sessions.
+- Attend 5 out of the 6 sessions